ShuraBlack/SaveFlash/README.md

 If you have any questions, feel free to ask them in the discord server or contact me directly.
 - Does this Application has any requirements?
   - On launch the app will tell you if you need to install the JDK and provide you with a link (if needed)

+### Known Issues
+- The Layout seems to fall apart if you swap between different aspect ratios (move to another monitor)